 - 2 thin slices of pork loin

-- 3 slices of cured Serrano ham
+- 3 slices cured Serrano ham

-- 4 slices of tomato
+- 4 slices tomato

-- Mojo picón or garlic alioli
+- mojo picón or garlic alioli for serving

 Instructions

-- Cut a slit in the peppers and fry them in the oil until tender and crispy.
+- Heat the olive oil over medium heat in a small saucepan.
+Cut a slit in the peppers and fry them in the oil until tender and crispy.
+Set the peppers on a paper towel and sprinkle them with salt, then set aside.

 - Fry the pork loin in the oil until it's cooked through and golden brown.

-- Drizzle each side with a bit of olive oil.
+- Slice the baguette/roll in half and toast lightly.
+Drizzle each side with a bit of olive oil.

 Notes